Skip to main content

 • Frozen: Processed and frozen for export or storage.

 • Canned: Canned skipjack tuna is widely consumed globally.
-Its stronger flavor works well in dishes such as tuna salad, sandwiches, and casseroles.
+Its stronger flavor works well in classic dishes such as tuna macaroni salad, tuna melt sandwiches, and tuna casseroles.

 • Dried and Salted: Common in some cultures, especially in regions where fresh tuna is scarce.